Jiangbo-Shi/MG-Trans/README.md

 bash feature_extraction/patch_extraction.sh
 ```

---library_path: It's the save path of patch features, you should define it on yourself.
+--library_path: It's the save path of patch features; you should define it by yourself.

 # Split Datasets